 Querini and his shipwrecked crew are soon discovered by locals and taken care of.
-Throughout the winter they remain with the people of Røst and get to experience their daily life in a tough nature.
+Throughout the winter they stay with the people of Røst and get to experience their daily life in a tough nature.
 Three months later, when the winter fisheries are over the Italians manage to secure places on a merchant vessel bound for Bergen.
-They jump off the ship in Trondheim, continue through Sweden on land, walk all across continental Europe before finally returning to Italy.
+They jump off the ship in Trondheim, and continue through Sweden on land.
+Then they walk all across continental Europe before they are finally back in Italy.

-During the journey and stay in Røst, and later, Pietro Querini takes notes of his experiences, and in 1559 the account is published in Venice by Gio Battista Ramusio in “Navigationi e viaggi“.
+During the journey and stay in Røst, and later, Pietro Querini takes notes of his experiences.
+In 1559 the account is published in Venice by Gio Battista Ramusio in “Navigationi e viaggi“.
 The story spreads to a wider audience with a German translation in 1613.
 In 1763, parts of this German text is translated and published in Norwegian by Gerhard Schøning in “De Trondhjemske Selskaps Skrifter“.

 Querini’s and the crew reports from the 1400s are later translated from Italian by Amund Sommerfeldt and published in Topografisk-historisk beskrivelse over Nordlands amt (Aschehoug, 1908) with Amund Helland as the principal author and editor.

 In modern times Sommerfeldt’s translation was converted by Lars Næsheim into an eBook format.
-There are no licenses involved but is restricted to non-commercial purposes.
+There are no licenses involved.
+However the copy is restricted to non-commercial purposes.
 Sandalsand adheres to that and retains the translation.
 Other formatting and this introductory text is adapted to this publication.

 It is definitely an amazing story we get here.
-Not least the stories from everyday life among the locals are excellent sources of learning about how life was on the coast of northern Norway in ancient times.
+In particular the stories from everyday life among the locals are excellent.
+They are valuable sources of learning about how life was on the coast of northern Norway in ancient times.
 There are few other, if any, written sources from this period of time to base our history writing on.

 Røst of today, almost 600 years later, is of a completely different character.
 Still, life on the islands in this archipelago is still reliant on fishing, they still produce stockfish for export, arctic birds still nest in the bird cliffs on the outer islands, the scenery is the same and so is the exposed location in the cold, sometimes very inhospitable weather conditions.
 Arriving here, I was able to spend a few days under the midnight sun discovering what the islands have to offer now.
 Read the articles from Sandalsand’s visit to Røstlandet and to the seabird colonies of Røst.

-This article first appeared in Norwegian on “Sandalsand på norsk”.
+This article first appeared in Norwegian on “Sandalsand Norge”.